How Are Auto Insurance Premiums Calculated?

 Driving Record

-The accident rate for those who have had accidents in the past few years is far higher than it is for those without accidents.
+The accident rate for drivers who have had accidents in the past few years is far higher than it is for people who have had no accidents.
 Similarly, the accident rate for individuals with two speeding tickets during a three-year period is twice as high as the rate for drivers with no tickets.
-It will come as no surprise, then, that your driving record has a big impact on the premiums companies offer you.
+That’s why your driving record has a big impact on the premiums companies offer you.

-Drivers who have not caused an accident or had traffic violations in the previous five or six years pay lower auto insurance rates than those who have caused accidents or had traffic violations.
+Cause an accident or receive a traffic violation in the previous five years and you’ll pay higher auto insurance rates than drivers who haven’t.
 Although with many companies, a single speeding ticket won’t affect their rates, with others a ticket more than doubles their rates.
 Accidents can be even more costly than tickets.
-One at-fault accident in the last three years will typically raise premiums by 30 to 60 percent.
+One at-fault accident in the last three years will typically raise your premiums by 30 to 60 percent.

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.

-Fortunately, insurance companies don’t hold accidents or tickets against you forever.
-After three to five years, companies cancel penalties for previous accidents and tickets if you’ve been accident- or ticket-free.
+Fortunately, insurers don’t hold accidents or tickets against you forever.
+After three to five years, they cancel penalties for previous accidents and tickets if you’ve been a good little driver.

-Many companies now offer further discounts if you allow them to install a tracking device in your car that measures how much you drive, how far, how fast, and whether you often do knuckleheaded things like suddenly accelerate, brake, or turn.
-Under these programs, everyone gets a discount (10 or 15 percent) for playing along; after three to six months of tracking, companies offer a bigger discount (on average, an additional 10 to 15 percent) for being safe—or nothing if you’re a maniac.
-Of course, in our world of Big Data and big data breaches, these potential discounts come with big-time privacy concerns.
+Many companies now offer discounts if you allow them to track how much you drive, how far, how fast, and whether you often do knuckleheaded things like suddenly accelerate, brake, or turn.
+Under these programs, you get an initial discount (10 or 15 percent) for playing along; after three to six months of tracking, your company might offer a bigger discount (on average, an additional 10 to 15 percent) if they deem you a “safe” driver—or provide no price break if it decides you’re a maniac.
+Of course, in our world of Big Data and big data breaches, these programs pose big-time privacy problems.

 Age, Gender, and Marital Status

 Drivers under 25 have the highest accident rates; after age 30, accident rates drop and remain fairly constant up to age 65, but then get worse.
 Men have more accidents than women.
-And married drivers have fewer accidents than single drivers.
+And married drivers have fewer accidents than singles.

 This does not mean that women or older men are better drivers than, say, 25-year-old men.
 They may have fewer accidents simply because they drive fewer miles.
 Nonetheless, low accident rates result in lower premiums.

-Many companies offer special rates, usually four to 10 percent lower, for youths who have taken approved driver training courses.
+Many companies offer special rates, usually four to 10 percent lower, for those under age 25 who have taken approved driver training courses.
 Studies have shown that these courses do not produce better drivers, but because “good risks” seem to take them, they serve as a convenient screening.

-Many companies also give a break—often 10 to 20 percent—to youths who earn good grades (usually a B average or better).
+Many companies also give a break—often 10 to 20 percent—to high schoolers who earn good grades (usually a B average or better).
 The combination of discounts for driver training and good grades may total 15 to 30 percent of a family’s premium.

-Most companies also cut premiums dramatically if a youth goes to school more than 100 miles from home without taking a car.
-In addition, by agreeing to restrict a youth’s driving to a single less-expensive car, a family may be able to cut the rates on other cars it owns.
+Most companies also cut premiums dramatically if a driver on a policy goes to college more than 100 miles from home without taking a car.
+In addition, by agreeing to restrict a young driver to a single less-expensive car, a family may be able to cut the rates on other vehicles it owns.

 Credit History, Education, Homeownership, and Secret Factors

-Using complicated formulas, insurance companies—or credit bureaus, on their behalf—calculate an insurance score that is used to determine rates, or even whether to cover a driver at all.
-The insurance formulas are not the same as those used by lenders (such as banks or mortgage companies) to calculate credit scores, but they draw on the same types of data and are becoming increasingly more opaque.
+Using complicated formulas, insurance companies—or credit bureaus, on their behalf—calculate an insurance score to determine rates, or even whether to cover a driver at all.
+The insurance formulas are not the same as those used by lenders (banks, mortgage companies) to calculate credit scores, but they draw on the same types of data and are becoming increasingly more opaque.
 The formulas vary from company to company, since different insurers (or scoring companies) weigh factors differently.

-The appropriateness of using credit histories and other similar data in setting insurance rates is a hotly debated topic among the insurance industry and consumer groups such as ours.
-Companies clearly charge far higher rates to customers with poor credit scores than they do for persons with good scores.
-Past reporting by Checkbook, the Consumer Federation of America, Consumer Reports, and others found that those with fair or poor credit scores can pay twice as much as similar drivers who have excellent credit scores—a similar penalty for having a recent at-fault accident or several speeding tickets in the last year.
+The appropriateness of using credit histories and similar data in setting insurance rates is a hotly debated topic among the insurance industry and consumer groups such as ours.
+Companies clearly charge far higher rates to customers with poor credit scores than to those with good scores.
+Past reporting by Consumers’ Checkbook, the Consumer Federation of America, Consumer Reports, and others found that those with fair or poor credit scores can pay twice as much as similar drivers who have excellent credit scores—a similar penalty for having a recent at-fault accident or several speeding tickets in the last year.

 Our view is that all states should ban the use of credit scores and other financial information to set insurance rates, for several reasons:

 - There’s an alarming lack of transparency.
-When insurance companies don’t have to disclose the formulas they use—even though these formulas have a huge impact on the rates they charge—they circumvent the laws put in place to oversee the industry and prevent discrimination and other abuses.
+When insurance companies don’t have to disclose their formulas—even though the formulas have a huge impact on their rates—they circumvent laws put in place to oversee the industry and prevent discrimination and other abuses.

-- By relying on credit reports and scores, the insurance companies are relying on data that are filled with errors.
+- By relying on credit reports and scores, the insurance companies are using data well known to possess many errors.

-- By making auto insurance unaffordable for many low-income drivers, these policies have a large effect on the number of uninsured drivers, which in turn raises rates for everyone else who buys insurance.
+- By making auto insurance unaffordable for many low-income drivers, these policies severely impact uninsured drivers, which in turn raises rates for others.

 - By relying so heavily on credit scores and other financial factors, these pricing policies fail to punish lousy drivers and reward safe ones.

 - Most Americans need to drive to get to work, get kids to schools, and shop, and auto insurance is a required purchase if you drive.
-The poor shouldn’t have to pay a disproportionately large penalty when they buy required coverage just because they’re poor.
+The poor shouldn’t have to pay a disproportionately large penalty when they buy required coverage.

 Insurance History